5 Ways to Encourage Your Child To Eat Fish

 As we know with all foods and a weaning baby keep giving them the food often, if they don’t like it the first time, don’t give up, keep giving it to them.
 Their taste buds are forever developing and changing so if they don’t like fish today they could like it tomorrow or the week after.

 We hope these little tips help but don’t be disheartened if your little one doesn’t like fish, there’s plenty more options to give them that are still packed with good nutrition.
-Don’t forget to check out our salmon 2 ways recipe and keep a look out for more of our Annabel karmel recipes.
+Don’t forget to check out our Instagram for a choice of fish recipes.